 Instructions

-• Once the steaks form a charred crust, transfer them to the lower heat zone or turn the pellet grill down to 250°F. Continue cooking them over indirect heat until they reach your desired doneness (see notes for doneness levels).
+- Once the steaks form a charred crust, transfer them to the lower heat zone or turn the pellet grill down to 250°F. Continue cooking them over indirect heat until they reach your desired doneness (see notes for doneness levels).
 The timing will vary based on the thickness and desired doneness but generally takes 5 to 12 minutes and up to 30 minutes for steaks over 2 inches thick.
-Use an instant-read thermometer or a grilling thermometer for best results.
+Use an instant read thermometer for best results.

 Notes